 Healthy Crockpot Butter Chicken is an ultimate comfort Indian food made lighter, healthier and in a slow cooker for an added convenience.
-And despite the name, this dish contains not a teaspoon of butter.
+And despite the name, this dish contains not a teaspoon of butter (neither does Slow Cooker Chicken Tikka Masala which is similar but different).
 Although nothing is wrong with a bit of organic butter in your diet.

 Traditionally butter chicken is made with yogurt and spices.
 Then I’ve seen Americanized versions with cups and cups of whipping cream.
 Or even better with jarred Tandoori sauce.
 Trust me, more than anything I would love to smother this crockpot butter chicken in some organic Greek yogurt but it will curdle while cooking.
 Instead I used a can of light organic coconut milk (BPA free).
 Winner!